~200-slide MS PowerPoint 2000

 Some of the objectives in conducting a marketing seminar to attract new financial planning prospects are to:

-• Display your competence to build trust in the firm and the financial planners.
+• Display your competence in order to build trust in the firm and the financial planners.

-• Bring in qualified prospects without having to use the phone (which you can't even do anymore because of the Do Not Call List laws), or being a slave to a never-ending parade of expensive weekly mass mailings (to the same people over and over), hoping you tease enough people to get them to call you to get their "free financial planning consultations."
+• Bring in qualified prospects without having to use the phone (which you can't even do anymore because of the Do Not Call List laws), or being a slave to a never-ending parade of expensive weekly direct mass mailings (to the same people over and over).

-• What you want is to build relationships long enough so when they retire, they'll roll their 401k over to you (the average size is probably still around $500k).
+• What you want is to build relationships long enough so when they retire, they'll roll their 401k plan over to your brilliant investment management platform (the average size is probably still around $500k).

 • Doing financial seminars for the mass public isn't the preferred way to market your financial services.
 It works, but the bang for the buck is much smaller than working the corporate market.

 So a main goal is to find, service, and maintain a profitable "captive audience."
-This is done in cities with "large" corporations by getting plugged into their employee benefit system, via their Human Resources Department (HR).
+This is done in cities with "large" corporations by becoming plugged into their employee benefit system, via their Human Resources Department.

-You just become an expert on their benefit plans, then hound HR until you can prove your free seminar would be of more interest to their employees than the flock of planners that's been doing it there forever.
-One way to do that is to be allowed to attend as a spy, and learn how to do it all better than them.
+You'd become an expert on all of their benefit plans, and then hound HR until you can prove your free benefits seminar would be of more interest to their employees than the current flock of advisers that have been doing it there forever.
+One way to do that, is to be allowed to attend them as a spy, and then learn how to do it all better.

 Doing financial plan seminars for the worker bees is just a way to prime the pump when you're green.
 The real gold is kept locked up in the vault.
 So you want to work your way up to servicing those with the keys, if you can.
-But it's not easy as it's all well locked up.
+It's not easy, because it's all well locked up.

 How-to Basics of Financial Marketing Seminars

-If you've never done financial planning marketing seminars before, then here's the deal in a nutshell for the mass public market:
+If you've never conducted financial planning marketing seminars before, then here's the deal in a nutshell for the mass public market:

 Next, research where and when you want to have it.
 This entails calling local hotels and similar places that cater these types of events.
 They do this all the time, want and compete for this business, and will typically offer two prices - one with food and one without.